apopodko/apopodko/README.md

 Recently graduated from Yandex Practicum’s Data Science training program, where I developed a variety of data science projects.
 I'm always open to learning, collaborating, and contributing to meaningful challenges.

 ### 📚 Background in Research
-With 6+ years of research experience, I’ve contributed to projects involving brain-computer interfaces, EEG signal processing, and applied medical physics and radiotherapy.
+With 6+ years of research experience, I’ve contributed to projects involving brain-computer interfaces, EEG signal processing, and applied medical physics / radiotherapy.
 These works have been published and presented at scientific conferences.
 I also participate in lectures and technical training.

 ### 📂 On This GitHub